-Self-assessment: The Competency Guidelines® document, the Getting Started Guide, will be an important reference in preparing for the exam.
+Self-assessment: The Getting Started Guide for Endorsement®, which is based on the Competency Guidelines®, will be an important reference in preparing for the exam.
 Applicants can refer to the Getting Started Guide and/or feedback received about the review of their applications to identify areas where additional study may be useful.
 When considering the specialized in-service trainings, it is important to note that training series, that occur over time and include opportunities for reflective discussion offer better preparation for the qualitative section of the exam than “one and done” training sessions.

 One’s disciplinary background may also provide guidance, i.e., applicants who come from a background that emphasizes development may find they require more related to mental health competencies like mental and behavioral disorders in adults, supportive counseling, intervention/treatment planning, etc. While those from a mental health background may need more in areas such as infant/very young child development & behavior, developmental guidance, typically developing attachment, etc. The indexed list of resources (see list on left) can be used to finding readings specific to the knowledge/skill area where more study is needed.